THE SCIENCE BEHIND DAIRY

 - Lighten up your Creamed Spinach with plain, Green Valley Organics Lactose Free lowfat kefir while making it lactose-friendly for digestively sensitive dinner guests.

-- Treats and Sweets: Swap heavy cream with lowfat kefir in your Pumpkin Pie to save 100 calories per slice.
+- Swap heavy cream with lowfat kefir in your Pumpkin Pie to save 100 calories per slice.
 Easy as pie!

 - Treat yourself to Pumpkin Pie on a Stick AND squeeze in a serving of orange veggies painlessly!